griffithlab/pVACtools/README.md

 ## Installation
 We're currently in the process of preparing pVACtools for packaging.
 Once finished, pVACtools will be available on PyPi and available for install using `pip`.

+For the time being pVACseq is still available as a standalone package and can be installed using `pip install pvacseq`.
+The original pVACseq documentation can be found on <a href="http://pvac-seq.readthedocs.io/en/latest/">readthedocs</a>.